Learn about actual and potential costs

 How risky is the supply chain?

-The supply chain risk for property management services is low.
-Property managers source inputs from a multitude of upstream suppliers, including real estate and brokerage firms, electrical contractors, janitorial services providers, landscaping services providers and heating and air-conditioning contractors.
-The providers of these upstream services operate in highly competitive markets,...
+Supply chain risk for property management services is low, thus supporting buyer power by minimizing the risk of price spikes or service disruptions due to issues in a market vendor's supply chain.
+Property managers source inputs from a multitude of upstream suppliers, including real estate and brokerage firms, electrical contractors,...
 Subscribe to learn more.